* Not a rare disease

 - Ménière's Disease .
 National Institute on Deafness and Other Communication Disorders (NIDCD).
 2010; http://www.nidcd.nih.gov/health/balance/meniere.asp.
 Accessed 2/9/2011.

 - Sajjadi, H and Paparella, M. Meniere's disease.
 Lancet.
 August 2, 2008;

 - Ménière's disease .
 MedlinePlus.
 2010; http://www.nlm.nih.gov/medlineplus/ency/article/000702.htm.
 Accessed 2/9/2011.

 - Evelyne Ferrary.
 Meniere disease.
 Orphanet.
 February 2005; http://www.orpha.net/consor/cgi-bin/OC_Exp.php?lng=EN&Expert=45360.
 Accessed 3/12/2103.

 - The American Academy of Family Physicians has an information page on Meniere's disease.
 To access this information page, click on American Academy of Family Physicians.

 - Genetics Home Reference (GHR) contains information on Ménière's disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.